 And if you like science, one thing you'll find is that Cedarville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Telecommuters are a relatively large percentage of the workforce: 23.34% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.34% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The citizens of Cedarville are among the most well-educated in the nation: 45.03% of adults in Cedarville have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.